Skip to content

 The Consultation

-Jaw surgery, officially orthognathic surgery, requires a team approach between the patient, the orthodontist, and the surgeon.
-If your orthodontist feels that you would benefit by having orthognathic surgery, he will usually refer you to an oral surgeon before your braces even go on.
+Jaw surgery requires a team approach, with the patient, orthodontist, and surgeon collaborating to achieve the best results.
+If your orthodontist feels that you would benefit from orthognathic surgery, they will refer you to an oral surgeon before your orthodontic treatment begins.

 Surgery

-There are many different procedures used by oral surgeons to correct the relationship between your jaws.
-These procedures are major surgeries that require an overnight stay in the hospital.
-Your oral surgeon will discuss the details at your consultation.
+Oral surgeons use many different procedures to correct the relationship between your jaws.
+These procedures are major surgeries that will likely require an overnight stay in a hospital or surgical center.
+At your initial consultation, your oral surgeon will discuss the details of your procedure and answer any questions you may have.

 Recovery